pysat/pysat/docs/new_instrument.rst

 specific processing level (such as L1, L2), or a product file (such as the different profile products for cosmic_gps data).

+**Naming Requirements in Instrument Module**

-Each instrument file will include the platform and name as variables at the top-level of the file.
-Potential tags and sat_ids will be stored as dictionaries.
-The DMSP IVM (dmsp_ivm) is a good example of a pysat instrument that uses all levels of variable names.
+Each instrument file must include the platform and name as variables at the top-code-level of the file.
+Additionally, the tags and sat_ids supported by the module must be stored as dictionaries.

 .. code:: python